-Catchment maps are also available online and can be accessed through the Northumberland County Council website: http://map.northumberland.gov.uk/schools/ Alternatively these can be obtained by contacting the School Admissions Team.
+Catchment maps are also available online and can be accessed through the Northumberland County Council website: School Catchment & Transport Eligibility Maps.
+Alternatively, these can be obtained by contacting the School Admissions Team.

 Where can I find out about the schools in my area?